tonyspiro/tonyspiro.com-react/README.md

 1. Create a new bucket in [Cosmic JS](https://cosmicjs.com)
 2. Export the data out of [my WP blog](http://tonyspiro.com) using the [Cosmic JS WP Export plugin](https://github.com/cosmicjs/cosmicjs-wp-export)
-3. Import the JSON file from the export into my Cosmic JS bucket
+3. Import the exported JSON file into my Cosmic JS bucket
 4. Build the React App and edit config.js to point to the correct bucket slug (tonyspirocom)

 ### Install